Cirrhosis

 Monitoring

-All patients with cirrhosis, regardless of cause, should be screened regularly for hepatocellular carcinoma.
-Abdominal ultrasonography with or without serum alpha-fetoprotein (AFP) is recommended every 6 months.
-If abnormalities that are suspect for HCC are detected, contrast-enhanced MRI or triple-phase CT of the abdomen (pre-contrast, arterial phase, and venous phase) should be done.
-Certain features on contrast imaging (Liver Imaging Reporting and Data System 5 criteria, including early arterial enhancement, washout in portal phase, enhancing capsule) can confirm HCC, sparing the patient a biopsy.
-Contrast-enhanced ultrasonography appears promising as an alternative to CT or MRI but is still under study.
+All patients with cirrhosis, regardless of cause, should be screened regularly for hepatocellular carcinoma (HCC).
+Abdominal ultrasound with or without serum alpha-fetoprotein (AFP) is recommended every 6 months (8).
+In some areas with endemic hepatitis B, CT and MRI-based screening protocols have been shown to have higher sensitivity for HCC.
+If abnormalities that are suspect for HCC are detected, contrast-enhanced MRI or triple-phase CT of the abdomen (pre-contrast, arterial phase, and venous phase) should be performed.
+Certain features on contrast imaging (Liver Imaging Reporting and Data System criteria [9, 10], including early arterial enhancement, washout in portal phase, enhancing capsule) can confirm HCC, sparing the patient a biopsy.
+Contrast-enhanced ultrasound is a validated alternative to CT or MRI (11, 12).

 • Liver stiffness (LS) on transient elastography (TE) ≥ 25 kPa

-Treatment of Cirrhosis.)
-Upper endoscopy is not required to screen for gastroesophageal varices in patients on nonselective beta-blockers with compensated cirrhosis.
-However, if the patient is not a candidate for a nonselective beta-blocker, an upper endoscopy should be done every 2 to 3 years to monitor for gastroesophageal varices, and endoscopic banding should be performed as needed.
+In patients with compensated cirrhosis and clinically significant portal hypertension treated with nonselective beta-blockers, upper endoscopy is not required to screen for gastroesophageal varices (15).
+However, if the patient is not a candidate for a nonselective beta-blocker, an upper endoscopy should be performed every 2 to 3 years to monitor for gastroesophageal varices, and endoscopic banding should be performed as needed.

 Diagnosis references